Geontech/meta-redhawk-sdr/README.md

 meta-REDHAWK-SDR
 =================

 > **Note:** This is a distant fork of [Axios' layer](http://github.com/Axios-Engineering/openembedded-hawk) that was fairly far removed.
-Their copyright has been added to this copyright list along with a large portion of the original README, and some recipes.
+Their copyright has been added to this copyright list along various recipes and pieces of their README.
 After a series of updates and changes it was different enough that it was pushed as a separate layer.

 What is Yocto/Open-Embedded?
 ---------------------------